SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 SRG funds itself, by its own figures, roughly 75 % through household and company fees; the remainder comes from advertising, sponsoring and programme sales.

-- A clear performance agreement with SRG: reduce programme spend by around CHF 80 million per year from 2029, without dropping any of the four full language-region offerings.
+- SRG must trim programme spend by around CHF 80 million per year without dropping any of the four full language-region offerings.

 Arguments for and against